 2.)
 To make the frame sit on top of the mounted mirror, we used the table saw to cut a groove in the edge of each of the boards.
 The groove was about 3/4″ wide and 1/2″ deep.
 This is not hard, just takes about 10-12 passes on the table saw for each board. **Tip: make sure you lower the blade so you don’t cut all the way through the board…that would make for a bad day…

 3.)
 Cut the 45° angle on the boards.
-We used a mitre saw, so this job was pretty easy.
+We used a miter saw, so this job was pretty easy.
 I cut one 45, then measured from the top of the board the “overall” length that you need (outside dimension).
 I then cut the second 45, in the opposite direction.

 4.)
 Time to join.
 The Kreg Jig luckily comes with great instructions.
 Follow these and you will be just fine.
-Once you have have the holes drilled, lay the boards on a flat surface and screw them together…you will be amazed how well this works…I was!!
+Once you have the holes drilled, lay the boards on a flat surface and screw them together…you will be amazed how well this works…I was!!

 5.)
-The frame is now complete, before you mount the frame to the wall…you need to make notches where the mirror hangers are located.
+The frame is now complete before you mount the frame to the wall…you need to make notches where the mirror hangers are located.
 We used a 5/8″ drill bit.
 Hold the frame up on top of the mirror and mark where the hangers are located.
 Drill out a pocket for the hangers to go into.
 You might need to do repeat this process a few times until it fits just right.

 6.)
 Mount the frame to the wall with drywall screws.

-OH YEAH we’re done.
+OH YEAH, we’re done.